Hurricane Gladys (1964): Preparations

 As Gladys strengthened in the Atlantic Ocean, forecasters at the United States Weather Bureau predicted that the storm would bring high surf to areas as far north as North Carolina.
-Additionally, it was suggested that Gladys could have threatened northern Florida, as the storm was on a similar path as Hurricane Dora.
+Additionally, it was suggested that Gladys could have threatened northern Florida, as the storm was on a similar path as Hurricane Dora earlier in the month.
 As a result, residents along the coast of the Southeastern United States were advised to remain alert and small craft advisories were issued.
 On September 20, small craft advisories were issued for The Bahamas.
 After Gladys turned northwestward on September 21, forecasters at the United States Weather Bureau issued hurricane watches for North Carolina, Virginia, and some Mid-Atlantic states.
 Gale warnings and small craft advisories were issued on September 23 from Massachusetts to Rhode Island.
 In Rhode Island, ships of the United States Navy were diverted to Narragansett Bay as a precaution.
 At 0400 UTC on September 24, the gale warnings for New England were lowered as Gladys turned northeastward away from the coast however, small water craft were advised to remain in port until the seas subsided.